sourcegraph/about/handbook/engineering/deployments.md

   cloud_sql_proxy -instances=sourcegraph-dev:us-central1:sg-cloud-732a936743=tcp:5555
 ```

-Once the proxy connect successfully, you can use any client to connect to the local `5555` port (you can choose any other port you want).
+Once the proxy connects successfully, you can use any client to connect to the local `5555` port (you can choose any other port you want).

 The password of the sg user is in our shared 1Password under [Google Cloud SQL](https://team-sourcegraph.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/svfiw4vcbxhhbobpl442olyebu)